Chocolate Coconut Cubes

 I can so easily remember that same thrill!
 To find a recipe that’s allowed, delicious, and healthy is like finding a needle in a haystack.
 So, S.H., these little gems are for you!

-2. Add cacao powder (and nut butter if desired) and stir until dissolved.
+- Add cacao powder and nut butter and stir until well-blended.

-5. After about 1 hr. you can twist the trays and they’ll pop out just like ice cubes.
-Store in freezer.
+After about 1 hr. you can twist the ice cube trays and they’ll pop out just like ice cubes.
 (They melt quickly at room temperature).